jin01020/jin01020.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm a PhD candidate at [Seoul National University](https://en.snu.ac.kr/index.html) in [Electrical & Computer Engineering](http://ee.snu.ac.kr/en), wrapping up my doctoral journey in [Computer Vision Lab](http://cv.snu.ac.kr) under [Prof. Bohyung Han](https://cv.snu.ac.kr/index.php/~bhhan/).
+Prior to this, I studied Industrial Management Engineering and Mathematics at [POSTECH](https://www.postech.ac.kr/eng/index.do).

-My passion lies in generative models, particularly research that bridges mathematical theory and practical applications, essentially translating mathematical insights into solutions that matter.
+My current passion lies in generative models, particularly research that bridges mathematical theory and practical applications, essentially translating mathematical insights into solutions that matter.
 I'm excited to contribute to the growing world of generative AI.

 Feel free to reach out at [jin0.choi at snu.ac.kr](mailto:jin0.choi@snu.ac.kr) for any inquiries or to chat about research!